 Note: you can read more about the “Bolero-Filin” history in my 3-part blog series which starts HERE.

 Cheo Feliciano wrote “Como Rien” another of the hits from “La Voz Sensual”.
 All-in-all, “La Voz Sensual de Cheo” did very well commercially.
 It followed the huge success of “Cheo” and relied on the success of 2 boleros in that album.
 One of the songs was “Mi Triste Problema”.
 Tite Curet Alonso wrote this song as a “fill-in” song in a 30 minute bus trip to the recording studio.
 This was because Fania realized they were a song short for the album and asked for his help.
 The other bolero in “Cheo” was “Franqueza Cruel”, which became another Tite Curet masterpiece.

 Cheo Feliciano, Boleros, and Salsa

 There were very few Salsa music artists at the time (and to this day) that could successfully release an all-boleros album.
 The maestro Tito Rodriguez had perfected the art.
 However, it was clear how difficult it was to emulate that act.
 Cheo Feliciano proved up to the task because of his great versatility as a singer, and the feeling he brings to his boleros.

-Although 41 years ago I wasn’t very pleased with Cheo Feliciano releasing an all-boleros album, I’ve learned to appreciate this album, especially the 3 or 4 gems it contains.
+Although 48 years ago I wasn’t very pleased with Cheo Feliciano releasing an all-boleros album, I’ve learned to appreciate the genre and this album, especially the 3 or 4 gems it contains.